 - You can also test it using test mode.

-- You can also add command line options if needed.
+- You can also add command-line options if needed.

-- Directly created shortcut and auto start entry from the interface
+- Directly created shortcut and autostart entry from the interface

-You can download from here.
+You can download it from here from ntwind.com

-If you are comfortable with command line, i.e., typing and using a command prompt, SilentCMD offers tons of features and does our job as well.
+If you are comfortable with the command line, i.e., typing and using a command prompt, SilentCMD offers tons of features and does our job as well.
 You can type in SilentCMD [path to .bat file] [arguments], and it gets the job done, quietly.
 Additionally, you can log in the output and errors into a text file.

 SilentCMD [BatchFile [BatchArguments]] [Options] Options: /LOG:file :: output status to LOG file (overwrite existing log) /LOG+:file :: output status to LOG file (append to existing log) /DELAY:seconds :: delay the execution of batch file by x seconds